oddbird/oddleventy/content/blog/2025/fluid-type.md

 [playing with my browser settings](https://www.miriamsuzanne.com/2024/01/24/have-preferences/), starting with fonts and then the default font-size.
-This is a setting that most browsers provide.
+These are settings that most browsers provide.
-Since I generally prefer web text around `24px`, that seems like an obvious default, right?
+Since I generally prefer web text around `24px`, that seems like an obvious preference to set, right?

 But I've already designed my site to have large text _relative to_ the user default.